OscarKhaing/cse15l-lab-reports/lab-report-3.md

 ./travel_guides/berlitz1/WhereToJerusalem.txt
 ```

 There we go!
 So much cleaner and calming to look at.
+Here, grep essentially ditches the surrounding texts and only output the absolute paths of the files where the pattern was found.

 > To use more than one command-line options, put the letters that indicate each option in succession as the `-rl` shown above, or separately `-r -l`.
 The order does not matter, `-rl`,`-r -l`, `-l -r`, and `-lr` prints the same results.

+## Example 2

 For the second example, let's try to find the string **"Stupid"** amongst the files: